jgarciasuarez/jgarciasuarez.github.io/index.md

 - **Tribology**

-Utilizing numerical simulations to capture the micro and nano phenomena that control the creation of wear debris and the emergence of friciton during sliding of contacting surfaces.
+Utilizing numerical simulations to capture the micro and nano phenomena that control the creation of wear debris and the emergence of friction during sliding of contacting surfaces.

 Garcia-Suarez, J., Brink, T., & Molinari, J. F. (2023).
 Breakdown of Reye’s theory in nanoscale wear.
 Journal of the Mechanics and Physics of Solids, 173, 105236. [link](https://www.sciencedirect.com/science/article/pii/S0022509623000406)